robillersomeone/survey_of_distributions/README.md

 two parameters
 - shape (`k` positive **integer**)
 - rate (`λ` positive real number, 'scale' - reciprocal of rate (`1/λ`) can also be used)
-  - this is used to build the distributions that follow

 **in relation to gamma** it's the gamma distribution with the shape parameter as an integer